Ritesh031983/Smart-BMI-Calculator/README.md

 # Smart-BMI-Calculator

-Calculate BMI of a person.
-It has AI assistant also.
+Calculate the BMI of a person.
+Weight is in kg.
+Height can be either in cm or inch.

+User can click on AI Assitant to say the weight & height.
+Sample:
+1: Weight is 60 kg and height is 60 inch
+2: Weight is 80 kg and height is 120 cm

+Value will be automatically calculated and displayed on the screen